BEING A TEACHER....

 B2: Unless you drive slowly, he won't go with you.

-B4: Claudia is likely to know the right answer (will likely know).
+B4: Claudia is likely to know the right answer // It is likely that Claudia knows the right answer.

 B5: I'd rather you didn't touch my laptop.